How to Set Up an Auction

 - A spreadsheet to list the items.
 We recommend Microsoft Excel, Google Sheets, or Open Office.

-- An FTP program for sending images to us.
+- (if you do not intend to use drag & drop) An FTP program for sending images to us.
 We recommend Filezilla.

 - Your preferred payment method to pay the listing fee and publish your catalog online.

 Not ready to list your auction catalog yet?
 Announce your upcoming auction with an Auction Preview.